Position: Farm Interns/Apprentices — April 1 – Nov 15, 2018

 Type: two full-time internships with housing, monthly stipend, more (see below)

 Organization: Laughing Apple Farm

 Location: Salt Spring Island, British Columbia

-We are located in a scenic and quiet spot on Salt Spring Island in British Columbia.
-We have been farming here for 20 years and have developed efficient methods for producing food year-around on a small scale using organic methods.
-Our farm was originally homesteaded on the west shore of Ganges Harbour in the 1880s and consists of about 120 acres of forest surrounding 40 acres of farmed area.
-We grow fruit, berries, and veggies using organic and no-till methods.
-We grow some crops in greenhouses to extend the growing season and be able to provide more heat.
-We also grow hay and propagate and sell nursery plants.
-In the fall we process most of our apple crop into apple juice.
-Our produce is sold at a local farmer’s market, our farm stand, and this year, through our CSA.
+Our farm is located in a scenic and quiet spot on Salt Spring Island in British Columbia.
+We have been farming here for 20 years and have developed efficient organic methods for producing food year-around on a small scale.
+Our farm was originally homesteaded on the west shore of Ganges Harbour in the 1880s and consists of about 120 acres of forest surrounding 40 acres of farmed land.
+We grow tree fruit, berries, and veggies using organic and low-till methods.
+We grow crops in six greenhouses to extend the growing season as well as crops in eight large outside beds with 50’ rows.
+We also grow hay (about 20 acres) and propagate and sell nursery plants from a large ornamental garden.
+In the fall we process most of our abundant apple crop into apple juice.
+Our produce is sold at a local farmer’s market, our farm stand, local stores and restaurants, and this year, through our CSA.

-Compensation includes housing in one bedroom of a two-bedroom cottage and a stipend of $600/month.
-The cottage has two bedrooms, one bathroom, a fully equipped kitchen, living room, fireplace, washer and dryer; electricity, water, telephone (for local calls only) and Internet are included.
-Some gardening space can be provided for growing vegetables for your own personal use (this would be done on your own time).
-You will be covered under our farm insurance in case of injury.
+Compensation includes housing in a two-bedroom cottage and a stipend of $600/month.
+The cottage has one bathroom, a fully equipped kitchen, living room, fireplace, washer and dryer; electricity, water, telephone (local calls) and Wifi are included.
+We provide some basic dry staples, produce from the farm, and gardening space for growing vegetables for your own personal use.
+The cottage is in very good condition and we ask that you have no pets.
+We provide WCB coverage for you as well.

 Attributes we are looking for: